 A sub-sample of each of these grading samples was collected in a container according to class and grade per silo bin/bag/bunker/dam at each depot.
 This composite sample was then divided and a 3 kg sample was forwarded to SAGL for the annual wheat crop quality survey.
-SAGL analysed 335 samples to provide as best possible a proportional representation of the production of wheat in all the different production regions.
+SAGL analysed 335 samples to provide a proportional representation of the production of wheat in all the different production regions.

 The samples were graded and the thousand kernel mass determined.
 Sub-samples were milled on a Quadromat Junior mill for mixograph analyses.
 Composite samples per class and grade for each production region, 65 samples in total, were milled on a Bühler MLU 202 laboratory mill.
 Moisture, protein, ash and colour determinations were done and RVA analyses conducted.
 Rheological analyses, namely gluten, mixogram, farinogram, alveogram, extensogram and 100-gram baking tests, were then performed.
-Multi-mycotoxin
+Multi-mycotoxin analyses were performed on 40 samples randomly selected to represent the different production regions.